 If you’d like help connecting with a therapist or mental health coach, Lyra can assist you.
 You can get started today if Lyra is offered by your employer.
 Sign up now.

 If you’re a mental health professional and want to explore joining Lyra, learn more about how we work with providers.

 The content of this blog is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

 ABOUT THE AUTHOR:

-Dr. Cottonham is a licensed psychologist in California and serves as the Clinical Manager for Lyra Health’s Diversity, Equity, Inclusion, & Belonging initiatives.
-Her clinical and research expertise include: PTSD and co-occurring substance use disorders, race-based traumatic stress and the impact of racial discrimination on mental health in the Black community, and culturally informed evidence-based practice.
+Dr. Cottonham is a licensed psychologist in California and serves as the Clinical Manager of Culturally Responsive Care at Lyra.
+Her clinical and research expertise include: PTSD and co-occurring substance use disorders, race-based traumatic stress, and culturally informed evidence-based practice.
 Dr. Cottonham’s work is rooted in her experience as a Black woman who was born and raised in southern Louisiana.
-She has a passion for destigmatizing mental health in minority communities and providing safe spaces that promote connection, authenticity, and healing.
+She has a passion for destigmatizing mental health in historically marginalized communities and providing safe spaces that promote connection, authenticity, and healing.